-On April 2, 2020, the Company closed on its new senior secured revolving credit facility pursuant to that certain credit agreement, dated as of March 27, 2020, by and between the Company and Standard Chartered as administrative agent.
+On April 2, 2020, the Company closed on its new senior secured revolving credit facility pursuant to that certain credit agreement, dated as of March 27, 2020, by and between the Company and Standard Chartered Bank ("Standard Chartered") as administrative agent (the "Credit Agreement").
 The Credit Agreement allows the Company to borrow up to \$130.0 million and matures on March 26, 2021 with an optional 60-day extension, subject to certain conditions and payment of a 0.25% extension fee.
 Borrowings under the Credit Agreement bear interest at either the base rate as defined in the Credit Agreement or the London Interbank Offered Rate ("LIBOR") plus 2.00% per annum, and the Company is required to pay a 0.25% commitment fee on the average daily unused portion of the revolving credit facility under the Credit Agreement.
 The Credit Agreement is secured by substantially all of the Company's assets and includes certain financial covenants as well as a change of control provision.
 On April 2, 2020, the Company borrowed \$95.0 million under the Credit Agreement and utilized the funds (i) to repay the outstanding balance of \$16.8 million on the revolving credit agreement between the Company and Wells Fargo Bank, N.A. (the "Wells Fargo Credit Agreement"), (ii) to fully redeem and discharge \$55.0 million in aggregate outstanding principal amount of its unsecured notes due June 2020 (the "Unsecured Senior Notes") and pay related interest, and (iii) for general corporate purposes.
 The Wells Fargo Credit Agreement was terminated in connection with repayment of the outstanding balance.
-The Company recognized a loss on the extinguishment of the Wells Fargo Credit Agreement and the Unsecured Senior Notes of \$0.5 million related to premiums to early retire the Unsecured Senior Notes and unamortized debt issuance costs.
-The Company deferred debt issuance costs related to the closing of the Credit Agreement of \$2.0 million.
-On April 29, 2020, the Company borrowed an additional \$35.0 million under the Credit Agreement, which was the remaining portion of availability, providing the Company with greater financial flexibility.
+The Company will recognize a loss on the extinguishment of the Wells Fargo Credit Agreement and the Unsecured Senior Notes of \$0.5 million related to premiums to early retire the Unsecured Senior Notes and unamortized debt issuance costs.
+The Company will defer debt issuance costs related to the closing of the Credit Agreement of \$2.0 million.
+On April 29, 2020, the Company borrowed an additional \$35.0 million under the Credit Agreement, which is the remaining portion of availability, providing the Company with greater financial flexibility.
+As of May 31, 2020, the Company had borrowings outstanding of \$130.0 million under the Credit Agreement and cash and cash equivalents of \$35.5 million.